ivanoung/curated-front-end-resources/README.md

 # Curated Front-end Resources
 ## Pain-point oriented
-> A personally curated list of resources for starting in Front-End development.
+> A personally curated list of resources for starting in Front-End development, curated by Ivan Oung with nothing but bacon greese.

 #### Contents